 If the supplier and the buyer are on the same platform, the invoices from the supplier to the buyer can be linked directly, and updated information is available easily.
 This also reduces paperwork and allows for better inventory planning.

-Case studies show a significant reduction in the accounts payable workload and better supplier relationships in situations where such solutions are implemented4.
+Case studies show that significant reduction in the accounts payable workload and better supplier relationships in situations where such solutions are implemented7.

 Any broken links in the chain means that invoices are not matched against payments and a business does not have a clear view of its working capital.
 A good solution, whether customised locally or implemented off-the-shelf, needs to provide information on each payment – from whom, against which invoice, whether part or full.
 Making sense of the transaction complexity is critical.